pingcap/docs/migrate-aurora-to-tidb.md

 ## Prerequisites

 - [Install Dumpling and TiDB Lightning](/migration-tools.md).
-If you want to create the corresponding tables manually on the target side, don't install Dumpling.
+If you want to create the corresponding tables manually on the target side, do not install Dumpling.
 - [Get the target database privileges required for TiDB Lightning](/tidb-lightning/tidb-lightning-faq.md#what-are-the-privilege-requirements-for-the-target-database).

 ## Import full data to TiDB